Conserve and sustainably use the oceans, seas and marine resources for sustainable development

 Yes, the university has several long-standing plans that are followed to minimize alterations of aquatic ecosystems related to campus.
 Key examples include:

-• The SY40 Disposal of Pollutants in University Sanitary Systems policy prohibits the disposal of materials that could adversely affect the general public or wastewater personnel in the course of their work, could interfere with the operation of the University Sanitary Sewer system, or could pass through inadequately treated into the environmen
+- The SY40 Disposal of Pollutants in University Sanitary Systems policy prohibits the disposal of materials that could adversely affect the general public or wastewater personnel in the course of their work, could interfere with the operation of the University Sanitary Sewer system, or could pass through inadequately treated into the environment.

 Yes, the university uses several approaches to monitor the health of aquatic ecosystems.

-The university has water quality sampling in surface waters where we discharge to as part of our stormwater management program which is described in the Stormwater Guidance, Policies, and Master Plan document.
+The university conducts water quality sampling in surface waters where we discharge to as part of our stormwater management program which is described in the Stormwater Guidance, Policies, and Master Plan document.

 The Riparia Center on the University Park campus conducts long-term studies of the ecology and management of wetlands, streams, and riparian areas across the Commonwealth on a watershed basis, develops and tests ecological indicators for wetlands, streams, and forests.